OpenDA-Association/OpenDA/docs/source/workStepByStep.rst

-To improve performance you can add additional techniques like localization to cope with spurious correlations and steady state filtering or parallel computing filtering to computational performance. can output many of the variables involved, such as the Kalman gain.
+To improve performance you can add additional techniques like localization to cope with spurious correlations and steady state filtering or parallel computing filtering to computational performance.
+OpenDA can output many of the variables involved, such as the Kalman gain.
 Please, consult Chapter `[chapter:output] <#chapter:output>`__ for more info.

-..
-[1]
-   Here we refer to the model as the program, not the mathematical description or the set-up for a particular application/area

 ..
 [2]
    org.openda.algorithms.kalmanFilter.SequentialSimulation